Benned-H/Reading_List/README.md

 # Reading List
-A personal reading list for papers and resources that seem interesting.
+A personal reading list for papers and resources I'd like to read in the future.

 ## Topics
 Computer Vision [[Link]](https://github.com/Benned-H/Reading_List/blob/master/Topics/Computer%20Vision.md)